Sore Throat (Pharyngitis) (cont.)

 Are antibiotics necessary for a sore throat?

-However, because most cases of sore throat are caused by a viral infection, the use of antibiotics in these situations is not needed.
-Antibiotics will not have any effect on a viral infection, as it will need to run its course and your body's natural defenses will typically clear this type of infection.
+Most cases of sore throat are caused by a viral infection, so antibiotics in these situations is not needed.
+Antibiotics will not have any effect on a viral infection, as it will need to run its cours and your body's natural defenses will typically clear this type of infection.

 Viewers share their comments